AvtsVivek/LearnVsExt/src/tasks/754500-MockLspNetCore/ReadMe.md

 # Notes
 1. This example is created from [LanguageServerProtocol example here](https://github.com/Microsoft/VSSDK-Extensibility-Samples/tree/master/LanguageServerProtocol)

-2. The wpf app there is a .net framework app.
+2. In there, the wpf app is a .net framework app.
 But this here, the app is .net core 7.